alexanderbrunnegard/gung_project/README.md

 ## Server

-Have not implemented anything except first initiation of files.
-I intended to fetch everything from a server to make it easier with asynchronous fetching but I ran out of time.
+I have not implemented anything except first initiation of files.
+I intended to fetch everything from a server and make it easier with asynchronous fetching but I ran out of time.
 I have however some basic experience with backend programming with node and express.

 ## Window